Fiber averaged dynamics associated with the Lorentz force equation: Abstract

 \section{Abstract}

-An averaged version of the Lorentz force differential equation is discussed.
-Once the geometric setting has been introduced, we show that the Lorentz force equation is equivalent to the auto-parallel equation $<\,^L\nabla>_{\dot{{x}}}\dot{{x}}=0$ of a projective linear connection $^L\nabla$ on the pull-back vector bundle $\pi^*{\bf TM}$.
-Using a geometric averaging procedure, we obtain the associated {\it averaged connection} $<\,^L\nabla>$ and we consider its auto-parallel equation $<\,^L\nabla>_{\dot{\tilde{x}}}\dot{\tilde{x}}=0$.
-We prove that in the ultra-relativistic limit and for narrow one-particle probability distribution functions whose support is invariant under the flow of the Lorentz's force equation, the auto-parallel curves of the averaged connection $<\,^L\nabla>$ remain close to the auto-parallel curves of $^L\nabla$.
-We discuss some applications of these result.
-The relation of the present work with other geometric approaches to the classical electrodynamics of point particles is briefly discussed.
-Finally, in relation with the geometric formulation of the Lorentz force, we introduce the notion of {\it almost-connection}, which is a non-trivial generalization of the notion of connection.
+It is shown that the Lorentz force equation is equivalent to the auto-parallel condition $\,^L\nabla_{\dot{{x}}}\dot{{x}}=0$ of a linear connection $^L\nabla$ defined on a convenient pull-back vector bundle.
+By using a geometric averaging method, an associated {\it averaged Lorentz connection} $\langle\,^L\nabla\rangle$ and the corresponding auto-parallel equation are obtained.
+After this, it is shown that in the ultra-relativistic limit and for narrow one-particle probability distribution functions, the auto-parallel curves of $\langle\,^L\nabla\rangle$ remain {\it nearby} close to the auto-parallel curves of $^L\nabla$.
+Applications of this result in beam dynamics and plasma physics are briefly described.